awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/welcome.rst

 Visual Studio versions 2013 and later.
 For details about how to download and install the kit, see :ref:`install`.

+.. note:: The |TVS| is also available for Visual Studio 2008, 2010, and 2012 versions.
+However, those versions are not supported.
+   For more information, see :ref:`install`.

 The |TVS| contains the following features to enhance your development experience.

 |Explorer|